Nevin100/React-portfolio-Nevin100/README.md

-# ✨ Nevin's Dev Dojo – The OG Portfolio
+# ✨ My Dev Dojo – The OG Portfolio

-Welcome to **Nevin's Dev Dojo** – the one where it all began!
+Welcome to **My Dev Dojo** – the one where it all began!
 This is my **first-ever developer portfolio**, built using **React.js** and styled with the magic of **Tailwind CSS**.
 It's not perfect, but it's got that nostalgic charm and battle scars from my early coding days. 🚀

 > ⚠️ Disclaimer: This portfolio is around a year old".
 Still live, still proud!